CCDirectLink/CLS/proposals/1/standardized-mod-format.md

  "name": <Optional human-readable string - otherwise, the directory name is used>, "description": <Optional human-readable string>,

+ "preload": <Optional filename of a script>, "postload": <Optional filename of a script>, "prestart": <Optional filename of a script>,
- "main": <Optional filename of a script. "mod.js" loads the file "mod.js" within the mod folder>, "preload": <Optional filename of a script>, "postload": <Optional filename of a script>, "usesRequire": <Optional boolean - if true, this mod uses the 'require' function.
+ "main": <Optional filename of a script.
+For example, "mod.js" loads the file "mod.js" within the mod folder>,

+ "usesRequire": <Optional boolean - if true, this mod uses the 'require' function.
 Defaults to true>,

  "assets": <